Where to Stay on the Icefields Parkway: The Best Hotels and Lodges Along the Route

 Baker Creek By Basecamp

-This beautiful establishment offers suites and wooden chalets nestled in a forest setting, by a stream, amidst the major natural sites of the park.
-You'll find spacious accommodations decorated in a mountain style, with a fireplace, sitting area, and, depending on the option, a kitchenette or a full kitchen.
-Some accommodations also feature a spa bath.
-You can enjoy a gym, a steam room, and a sauna in winter, as well as an outdoor space for a fireside gathering by the water.
-Not to mention the free parking and tranquil surroundings, away from the main road.
+This lovely property offers wooden suites and chalets in a serene forest setting beside a creek, well placed between the park’s standout natural sites.
+The accommodations are spacious and styled with a warm mountain feel, with a fireplace, a sitting area, and—depending on the category—either a kitchenette or a full kitchen.
+Some also come with a spa bathtub.
+On site, there’s a fitness room, a hammam, and a sauna in winter, plus an outdoor spot to light a fire by the water.
+Free parking is included, and the property stays wonderfully quiet, set back from the main road.

-You'll come here for the cozy cabin ambiance in the forest and the feeling of being truly immersed in nature.
-The property is well-suited for travelers seeking tranquility, some independence, and a pleasant base to explore the surroundings.
-The chalets invite you to slow down, cook locally, and enjoy the evening by the fire after a day outdoors.
-As you can imagine, the establishment is a real haven in the heart of the mountains.
+You come here for that cozy cabin-in-the-woods atmosphere and the sense of being properly immersed in nature.
+It suits travelers looking for peace and quiet, a bit of independence, and a comfortable base for exploring the area.
+The chalets make it easy to slow down—cook for yourself, then spend the evening by the fire after a day outdoors.
+As you’ve probably gathered, it’s a real cocoon in the heart of the mountains.

 Hotel